Updated: May 23, 2022

 Achieving your career goals isn’t just about being in the right place at the right time.
-Unfortunately, it’s not even about hard work.
-It’s about intention and the strategies you put in place to accomplish success.
+Unfortunately, it’s not even about hard work and hours on the clock.
+It’s about understanding your definition of success and identifying the strategies you need to put in place to accomplish success.

 Sheryl Sandberg, Chief Operating Officer of Facebook, writes about picturing your career not as a ladder – “ladders are limiting” – but as a jungle gym.
 “Jungle gyms offer more creative exploration.
 There are many ways to get to the top.
 The ability to forge a unique path with occasional dips, detours and even dead ends presents a better chance for fulfilment.”